 The Ninth Doctor (2005): An angry, bitter man destroys a girl's place of employment and then befriends her.
 They pick up another companion and then send him away for making trouble, and later pick up a man whose addiction is Played for Laughs.

-The Tenth Doctor (2005-10): The personification of Beware the Nice Ones travels with a few successive companions until he has to neuralyze one.
+The Tenth Doctor (2005-10): The personification of Beware the Nice Ones travels with a girl from a council estate, her ex-boyfriend, a medical student, and a temp, until he has to neuralyze the temp.
 He travels alone from then on.

 River Song arc: Boy meets girl.
 Girl knows boy.
 Girl dies.
 Boy meets girl’s mum.
 Mum meets girl.
 Mum and Dad get married and create girl.
 Girl gets kidnapped.
 Girl is actually parents' friend.
 Girl meets boy for the first time.
 Girl kills boy.
 Girl revives boy.
 Girl gets kidnapped again.
 Girl pretends to kill boy.
 Girl gets married to boy.
 Girl comes back as a ghost.